Chassin History, Family Crest & Coats of Arms

 Early History of the Chassin family

-Another 365 words (26 lines of text) covering the years 1279, 1327, 1335 and 1500 are included under the topic Early Chassin History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Chassin research.
+Another 183 words (13 lines of text) covering the years 1279, 1327, 1335 and 1500 are included under the topic Early Chassin History in all our PDF Extended History products and printed products wherever possible.

 Chassin Spelling Variations

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Chassin were recorded, including Chaston, Chasten, Chasteyn, Chauston, Causton, Chastonne, Chastone, Chastenne, Chastein and many more.

 Early Notables of the Chassin family (pre 1700)